mzy2240/ESA/docs/joss/paper.md

 model of Texas using ESA to enable calculation of real-time geomagnetically induced currents (GICs) for monitoring and visualization.
+- ESA is used by an ongoing research project entitled "Contingency Analysis Based on Graph Theory Concepts and Line Outage Distribution Factor".
+In this project ESA is leveraged to extract the topology of the power system model, to compute the LODF matrix and also to validate the proposed algorithm.
 - TODO: Add more

 # Acknowledgements